- Policy Title: Discrimination and Harassment

 Discrimination: is an adverse employment action or decision that is based on or motivated by an individual's race, color, national origin, religion, sex, disability, age, sexual orientation, gender identity or veteran's status.

-Complainant: the individual(s) alleging the occurrence of discrimination or harassment.
+Accuser: the individual(s) alleging the occurrence of discrimination or harassment.

-Respondent: the individual(s) against whom a complaint of violation of this policy is made.
+Accused: the individual(s) against whom a complaint of violation of this policy is made.